-Many "gay friendly" surrogate states exist -- it is the process of being named on the birth certificate that varies from state to state.
+Illinois is an excellent state for gestational surrogacy because the biological or intended parents are deemed the parents, and named on the birth certificate at birth.
+However, many other "gay-friendly" surrogate states exist.
+It is the process of being named on the birth certificate that varies from state to state.